Gunman fires shots at US Embassy in Beirut

 Portuguese media reported that the pilot of one of the aircraft had died

-A gunman fired shots at the U.S. Embassy in Lebanon on Wednesday and was injured in an exchange of fire with the army.
+A gunman fired shots at the U.S. Embassy in Lebanon on Wednesday and was wounded in an exchange of fire with troops, the Lebanese army said.

-The army said the attacker, a Syrian national, was taken to hospital for treatment and that it was continuing to comb the area.
+The army said the attacker, a Syrian national, was taken to hospital for treatment and soldiers were searching through the area.

-The U.S. Embassy said "small arms fire" was reported in the vicinity of its entrance at around 8:34 am local time, adding that its facility and team were safe.
+The U.S. Embassy said small arms fire was reported near its entrance in the morning.
+The facility and staff were safe, it added.

-A security source told Reuters that a member of the embassy’s security team was wounded in the attack, and that the Lebanese army wounded one of the attackers in the stomach and was combing through the area to find the other attackers.
+A security source told Reuters a member of the embassy’s security team was wounded in the attack and that Lebanese soldiers wounded an attacker in the stomach.

 The embassy lies north of Beirut in a highly secured zone with multiple checkpoints along the route to the entrance.
 It moved there from Beirut following a suicide attack in 1983 which killed more than 60 people.